symfony/symfony-docs/book/routing.rst

 values to form a single array.
 Each key of that array is available as an argument on the controller.

-In other words, for each argument of your controller method, Symfony looks for a route parameter of that name and assigns its value to that argument.
+In other words, for each argument of your controller method, Symfony2 looks for a route parameter of that name and assigns its value to that argument.
 In the advanced example above, any combination (in any order) of the following variables could be used as arguments to the ``showAction()`` method: